Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 Importantly, gas regulators are connected to propane gas bottle outlet valves because they reduce the LPG gas pressure to the much lower 2.75 kPa working pressure.

-Gas in Bottle Under Pressure – LPG Cylinders – Gas Cylinders
+Gas in Bottle Under Pressure – LPG Cylinders – Propane Gas Bottles

-Gas in bottle at the top and liquid at the bottomGas in bottle (gas in gas cylinders) or LPG tanks is LPG-propane as a liquid under pressure in LPG cylinders, from 0 kPa at -42°C to 1794 kPa at 54°C.
+Gas in bottle at the top and liquid at the bottomGas in bottle (propane gas bottles) or propane tanks is LPG-propane as a liquid under pressure in LPG cylinders, from 0 kPa at -42°C to 1794 kPa at 54°C.

-The LPG gas in bottles turns back from liquid into gas when you release some of the pressure.
+The LPG gas in bottle turns back from liquid into gas when you release some of the pressure.

-The LPG exists as both liquid and gas in bottles.
+The LPG exists as both liquid and gas in bottle.
 (See image)

-LPG Gas Cylinder Works with Liquid & Gas in Bottles
+LPG Gas Cylinder Works with Liquid & Gas in Bottle

-Gas in bottles is generated when the LPG-propane liquid boils (see image) and turns back into gas in bottle, when you release some of the pressure in the propane gas bottle (gas cylinders) by using gas.
+Gas in bottle is generated when the LPG-propane liquid boils (see image) and turns back into gas when you release some of the pressure in the propane gas bottle (LPG cylinders) by using gas.

 Vaporisation is LPG boiling from liquid into gas in bottles

-An LPG cylinder works (propane gas bottle works) with some of the LPG-propane at the top of the LPG cylinder (propane tank) as gas in bottle whilst it is liquid at the bottom.
+An LPG cylinder works (propane gas bottle works) with some of the LPG-propane at the top of the LPG cylinders (propane tanks) as gas in bottle whilst it is liquid at the bottom.
 (See image above)

 All LPG gases, including propane, are compressed into liquid at relatively low pressures and are also referred to as natural gas liquids – NGL.